 And the smile on his face when he returned will never be forgotten..

-From riding winning bikes on the beach, to USAC battles in the Midwest that led to championships, to Indy cars or NASCAR — or just on runways in Indiana, Paul Goldsmith is a straight up, hot-shoe, LEGEND.
+From racing bikes on a dusty oval to winning on the Daytona sand, to USAC battles in the Midwest that led to championships, to Indy cars and then on to NASCAR — or just on runways in Indiana, Paul Goldsmith is a straight-up, hot-shoe, LEGEND.

 And legends live forever.